0x70b1a5/lugso/raw/092_relative-clauses.md

 Lugso uses commas in the same way as English.
 Note that A, B, C, D, and E are _complete sentences_.

-**ZoZ olnriS, lniin StkiibpzuvZ yols-yols-lihib olnriS.**

-`night beautiful revolve-CONJ.and sky-PL-PROL child-child-star-PL beautiful`
+${g: night beautiful revolve-CONJ.and sky-PL-PROL child-child-star-PL beautiful}$

 _Strange is the night, and strange moons circle through the skies._

 Remember that the copula ("to be") is invisible, so the clause ", but Y is Z" is introduced by only **iS**:

-**huf-yu zontk lu-sot guSliibso, iS vuSz kku toht kurgu.**

-`learn dream system-thought god-PL-GEN CONJ.but small feeble mind 1SG-POSS`
+${g: learn dream system-thought god-PL-GEN CONJ.but small feeble mind 1SG-POSS}$

 _I wish to learn the language of gods, but my mind is small and feeble._